Get all the latest data for Cebu

 We also aim to be fully transparent, so below we've listed the authoritative sources we used, and explained how we used them and the methods behind our estimates.

 Bangko Sentral ng Pilipinas (BSP) The Philippine central bank's official residential property price index.
-We used it to anchor Cebu numbers within the national cycle.
-We also referenced its methodology to explain condo versus house price divergence.
+We used it to anchor the national property cycle so Cebu figures are not taken out of context.
+We also used its methodology to explain why condo and house price trends can diverge.

-Dot Property Philippines A large regional portal with transparent asking prices and unit sizes.
-We used it to derive price-per-sqm bands for IT Park and CBP.
-We also extracted rent ladder data for yield calculations.
+Dot Property Philippines A large regional portal with consistent per-month Cebu listings.
+We used it to derive realistic rent ladders and implied price-per-sqm figures for IT Park and other micro-areas.
+We also used it to triangulate top-end condo pricing across Cebu.

-Lamudi Philippines A major property marketplace with large inventory and timestamped listings.
-We used it to build ground-level rent bands for Cebu Business Park.
-We then converted those rents into yield ranges with price estimates.
+Lamudi Philippines A major property marketplace with large Cebu inventory.
+We used it to build ground-level rent bands for Cebu Business Park studios.
+We then converted those rents into yield ranges using conservative price-per-sqm estimates.

-SunStar Cebu A local news outlet reporting official DOT tourism statistics.
+SunStar (DOT Region VII data) Reports official DOT regional tourism statistics for Central Visayas.
 We used it to justify where short-term rental demand is structurally strong.
-We also flagged where Airbnb supply can outpace tourism demand.
+We also used it to flag where Airbnb supply can outpace demand even in a growing tourism region.